karthik-d/type-inference-tools-playground/README.md

 - Linux

 **NOTE**: HiTyper requires running under Python >= 3.9 because there are a lot of new nodes introduced on AST from Python 3.9.
 However, HiTyper can analyze most files written under Python 3 since Python's AST is backward compatible.

-## Datasets

-More information about the datasets used can be found in a [dedicated dataset README](./data/README.md).
-The following datasets were used for the experiments.

-- ManyTypes4Py